karthik13647/MWA-website/README.md

 pratice the modern web development of various technologies like html, css and javascript to improve the fluence

 © 2024 Karthik Batta.
-All rights reserved
+All rights reserved.